Athletics at the 1936 Summer Olympics – Men's 100 metres

 The men's 100 metres sprint event at the 1936 Olympic Games in Berlin, Germany, were held at Olympiastadion on 2 and 3 August.
-The final was won by American Jesse Owens, and teammate Ralph Metcalfe repeated as silver medalist.
+The final was won by 0.1 seconds by American Jesse Owens, and teammate Ralph Metcalfe repeated as silver medalist.
 Tinus Osendarp of the Netherlands won that nation's first medal in the men's 100 metres, a bronze.

 Background

 This was the tenth time the event was held, having appeared at every Olympics since the first in 1896.
 Two finalists from 1932 returned: silver medalist Ralph Metcalfe and 6th-place finisher Takayoshi Yoshioka.
 The favorite, however, was Jesse Owens, particularly with compatriot Eulace Peacock injured and unable to make the team (Owens had come in third to Peacock and Metcalfe at the 1935 AAU meet).

 Afghanistan, Colombia, Liechtenstein, Malta, Peru, and Yugoslavia were represented in the event for the first time.
 The United States was the only nation to have appeared at each of the first ten Olympic men's 100 metres events.